Burbush: Lakes

-Waiwhakareke, or Horseshoe Lake (neither name is official) is the second largest lake in Hamilton, covering 3 ha.
-It is a peat lake in Waiwhakareke Natural Heritage Park, 60 ha bought by the City Council in 1975.
-Like most of Waikato it would have been inundated by a flood of water and ignimbrite debris from Lake Taupō about 22,000 years ago.
+Waiwhakareke, or Horseshoe Lake (neither name is official) is a 3 ha peat lake in the 65.5 ha Waiwhakareke Natural Heritage Park, bought by Hamilton City Council in 1975.
+It is in the south west corner of Burbush.
+Like most of Waikato it would have been inundated by a flood of water and ignimbrite debris from Lake Taupō about 22,000 years ago, followed by further events, including the 232 CE ± 10 Hatepe eruption and flood.
 A peat bog formed in the hollow and restricted drainage.
 Work to restore the natural qualities of the park began in 2004.
-The lake drains north into a stream, which feeds Lake Rotokauri.
+The lake drains north into a stream, which has been cut to Lake Rotokauri.
+Willows have been removed from around the lake, but the introduced species of catfish, rudd, brown trout and mosquito fish are common.
+In 2026 a pest-exclusion fence is being built around the Park.